shwetasng/DevOps-Bootcamp-Learnings/9th_June_Batch-1.md

 - Anyone can create image AMI(Amazon Machine Image) upload it on AWS for people to use.
 - AMI is different from Docker image.
 Docker Images are very light and AMI are heavy.
 - Instance type basically tells about the generation of the hardware being used.
 Read more about it on https://aws.amazon.com/ec2/instance-types/
-- Note: If a t type instance is running but is idle i.e., CPU is not being used, you earn some credits from AWS.
+- <ins>Note:</ins> If a t type instance is running but is idle i.e., CPU is not being used, you earn some credits from AWS.
 And if in future you require more than 1 CPU, AWS uses these credits for providing those CPU..that is you don't have to pay for those extra CPU's.
 - Every EC2 instance is a part of a network; Since AWS don't want to bother you with Networking issue, VPC is created by AWS automatically; basically there are default VPC in every region though this is unsecure since open to internet but very convenient.
 - For project we are supposed to do, we are required to create our own VPC.
 - we don't want EC2 instance to have public IP since it is very risky.